Power Plant Grant for Indianapolis Visual Artists

 1. Other regional artists, in venues appropriate for the work;

-Artists, curators, collectives, collaborative groups, partnerships, and artist-run spaces residing within an 80-mile radius of the Indianapolis metropolitan area are eligible to apply.
+Artists, curators, collectives, collaborative groups, partnerships, and artist-run spaces residing within the Indianapolis metropolitan area are eligible to apply.
 Awarded artists should remain resident for the entire period of their award.
 See map at www.powerplantgrant.org.

 Power Plant Grants are specifically not available for non-profit, 501c3 organizations, or for current or recently graduated students.